 Most lemurs are also diurnal, awake during the day and asleep at night — especially those that live in groups, including the ring-tailed lemurs and brown lemurs.
 The brown lemurs at PPI share a habitat with our ring-tailed lemurs.
 Mixed species sharing a habitat can be a great form of socialization because it adds a different social dynamic to the troop.
 PPI’s lemurs are extremely social, so much so that you often see them huddled together in a “lemur ball.”

 Speaking of social dynamic, another remarkable thing about lemurs is most species live in a matriarchal society—one dominant female leads the group, controls their movement and has first choice of mates and food.

 And don’t let their size fool you—while their brain mass might be small, they are extremely intelligent.
 The lemurs at PPI can recognize sequences and patterns sometimes faster than the great apes.
 For example, when given food enrichment puzzles, they use problem solving skills to determine what lever releases which treat, and they always go for the lever that releases the fruit treat first.

-The lemurs also seem to have figured out when food enrichment days are—their level of excitement and activity amped on those days before the treats were passed out.
+The lemurs also seem to have figured out when food enrichment days are—their level of excitement and activity amp on those days before the treats are passed out.
 To keep them sharp, PPI changes the days our caregivers present food enrichment because lemurs would experience change every day in the wild.